 Once built the centre will be a wakahuia, a treasure box, of exemplary artworks from renowned contemporary Māori artists, and original Hundertwasser artworks provided from the collection in Vienna.
 It will be located at the site Hundertwasser chose, on the corner Quayside and Riverside at the town basin.

-Fundraising is currently underway to meet the target of $16,250,000 million by 30 June 2017 and the full build cost shortly thereafter.
+Fundraising is currently underway to meet the expected build cost of $20.97 million.
 It is hoped the build will be completed in 2019.